Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.
+- Giving up 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.

-- The 76ers concede 11.6 made 3-pointers per contest, fifth-ranked in the league.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Jayson Tatum vs. the 76ers